willnode/MeshDebugger/INSTRUCTIONS.md

 ## Selecting Object to Inspect

 The first row shows which object and mesh that currently being inspected.
-It'll automatically change, depending on what object that currently being selected in the scene.
+It'll be automatically changed to active (selected) object in the scene, then looking for a Mesh containing in either `MeshFilter` (3D) or `Graphic` (UI).

-> Up to this version you can't lock the selected mesh and there's no plan for supporting multiple inspection in the same time.
+> Until this version you can't lock the selected mesh and there's no plan for supporting multiple inspection in the same time.

 ## Configurations